rbrunt/paprika-ha/README.md

 ### Meal Plans

-The integration exposes 4 Calendar Entities to show upcoming and past meals.
-One for each of the 4 meal types in the app.
+The integration exposes a Calendar Entity for each of the meal types in the app.

 ### Grocery Lists